gigawhitlocks/mattermost-plugin-weather/README.md

 A very simple Mattermost plugin that will query the National Weather Service for the current conditions and enter them into chat.
+Currently US-only, sorry.

-The NWS API is a little slow.
+Also the NWS API is a little slow sometimes, but it's public and doesn't require an API key or anything like that.

 Here is a brief demonstration of the plugin: